rise-lab-skku/OpenBase/README.md

 # OpenBase

+Modified for R-Viz only simulation.

+---

+< Original Readme >

 ![Gazebo GUI with OpenBase robot](images/Gazebo_GUI.png)

 An omnidirectional mobile platform, with a 3 omnidirectional wheels layout, with two objectives: to facilitate the development of mobile robot control algorithms and to facilitate the development of mobile robots in general by providing a ready to use movement solution.